• Skip to primary navigation

 • Tweet

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

 Butter bean mashed potatoes served in a bowl on the table and garnished with parsley

 During the holidays, as a child, I ate all the mashed potatoes and left the turkey on the table.
 Even as an adult, I never lost my love for mashed potatoes.
 So, to continue my mashed potato obsession, I 'veganized' mashed potatoes and made them fat-free by making butter bean mashed potatoes with easy 'no chicken' gravy.
 This vegan mashed potato recipe, also called butter bean mash, combines mashed potatoes and butter beans to form creamy, buttery-tasting mashed potatoes.
-Not only does this butter bean mash recipe taste like it's swimming in butter, but it's healthy too.
+Not only does this butter bean mash recipe taste like it's swimming in butter, but it's healthy, too.

 Jump to: